Industrial Programs Section Stormwater Program

 The public notice period for renewal of the Kansas General Permit for Stormwater Runoff Associated with Industrial Activities has ended.

-Owners or operators of new or existing unpermitted facilities subject to regulation of stormwater runoff associated with industrial activity as defined in 40 CFR 122.26(b)(14) or are otherwise designated by KDHE must utilize the new Notice of Intent (NOI) form to apply for and obtain coverage under the industrial stormwater general permit S-ISWA-1611-1.
-The new forms for Industrial Stormwater General Permit S-ISWA-1611-1 shall be used.
+Owners or operators of new or existing unpermitted facilities subject to regulation of stormwater runoff associated with industrial activity as defined in 40 CFR 122.26(b)(14) or are otherwise designated by KDHE must utilize the new Notice of Intent (NOI) form to apply for and obtain coverage under the industrial stormwater general permit S-ISWA-2111-1.
+The new forms for Industrial Stormwater General Permit S-ISWA-2111-1 shall be used.

-Facilities that currently have industrial stormwater discharge coverage with an Authorized Notice of Intent (NOI) from the previous Kansas General Permits for Stormwater Runoff Associated with Industrial Activity S-ISWA-0507-1, or S-ISWA-1111-1, do not need to submit a new NOI, but need to comply with the requirements of the new general permit S-ISWA-1611-1.
-Existing permitted facilities that wish to decline coverage under the new permit must submit an application for coverage under an individual permit by February 1, 2017 and must continue to comply with the conditions of the previous general permit until the individual permit is issued.
+Facilities that currently have industrial stormwater discharge coverage with an Authorized Notice of Intent (NOI) from the previous Kansas General Permits for Stormwater Runoff Associated with Industrial Activity S-ISWA-0507-1, or S-ISWA-1111-1, or S-ISWA-16111-1 do not need to submit a new NOI, but need to comply with the requirements of the new general permit S-ISWA-2111-1.

 Existing facilities that have not submitted an NOI form and obtained coverage under a previous Kansas General Permit for Stormwater Runoff Associated with Industrial Activity (facilities that have submitted historical individual applications, EPA group applications, or Notice of Intent (NOI) forms in the past but have not received an Authorized NOI since KDHE began issuing permits in September 1, 2006) do not have authorization to discharge stormwater from industrial activities, and need to submit an NOI and permit fee to obtain coverage.